Realms-Unleashed/magic-unleashed/README.md

 ## Overview

-**Magic Unleashed** is a Minecraft mod for Fabric 1.21 that introduces a variety of magical elements to enhance your gameplay experience.
+**Magic Unleashed** is a Minecraft mod made for Realms Unleashed for Fabric 1.21 that introduces a variety of magical elements to enhance your gameplay experience.
 From powerful spells to mystical artifacts, this mod brings a new dimension of magic to Minecraft.

 ## Features